equodev/chromium/README.md

 The full SWT Browser API is supported now, including sync and async Javascript support.

-We (**Make Technology**, http://www.maketechnology.io/) have agreed with the **Eclipse Foundation** to do all this work and contribute it under the EPL, but we need your support to make this huge project happen!
+We (https://www.equoplatform.com, former **Make Technology**) agreed with the **Eclipse Foundation** to do all this work and we have contributed it under the EPL.
+However, we need your support to continue contributing features and bug fixes.

 https://medium.com/@mikael.barbero/chromium-eclipse-swt-integration-c61f416e97d1

 ## Donations

 Funding this work is welcome.
-If you think your company is interested in and can help, please contact us (guillez@gmail.com).
+If you think your company is interested in and can help, please contact us (contact@equoplatform.com).

 ## Support

-If you need (paid) consultancy or support for having the widget integrated into your app, contact us (Make Technology, http://www.maketechnology.io) at guillez@gmail.com.
+If you need consultancy or support for having the widget integrated into your app, contact us (Equo Platform, https://www.equoplatform.com) at gzunino@equoplatform.com.

 We're offering early support for the widget and consultancy.
 Note that it will be open source anyway.